 This information can also be highly relevant in determining whether a formal complaint to law enforcement or regulatory agencies is merited.
 Cooperation of federal and state agencies may require compelling evidence that the matter merits an official inquiry within their jurisdiction.

 The corporate background of any companies involved in the scheme are scrutinized for unregistered securities offerings, regulatory sanctions, bankruptcies, litigation and judgments.
-The investigation will also determine whether the companies are legally organized as corporations, limited partnerships or LLCs – and identify their corporate parents, affiliates, subsidiaries and principals.
+The investigation will also determine whether the companies are legally chartered – and identify their corporate parents, affiliates, subsidiaries and principals.
 Sophisticated frauds may involve several layers of shell companies, while other schemes use fictitious and fabricated company names to create a false impression of scale and legitimacy.

 Hudson Intelligence has led asset search and asset discovery efforts for victims of major international investment frauds.
-Our investigators have located assets totaling more than $300 million.
-We identify domestic, foreign and offshore holdings, including bank and brokerage accounts, business interests, real property, luxury vehicles, airplanes and other assets.
+Our investigators have located assets totaling more than $300 million for clients.

 Consult an Investigator

-If you would like to discuss an investment fraud investigation, please complete the form below.
+If you would like to discuss an investment fraud investigation, or an asset search for financial recovery, please complete the form below.
 You can also speak with an investigator by contacting our offices at 800-580-8755.